nestordemeure/nestordemeure.github.io/content/writing/reviews/movies/the batman.md

 bref, il y a de bone choses et de mauvaises choses, le film aurait put etre superbe mais passe a cotee et finit meh

+One thing I read afterward and that now seems obvious is that the movie would have been greatly improved if, at the end, Batman decided to stop being a vigilante and start being politically active.
+That would have been coherent with the arc presented in the rest of the movie.